10-Aayush-01/Rozgaar-Setu/Figma_Design.md

 ## Screens

 ### Landing Page
 Entry point for the platform.
-Users select their role — Contractor or Worker — before accessing the dashboard.
-Includes a sign-in card with role toggle, platform stats (2,400+ workers, 380+ contractors, 4.2Cr wages processed), and navigation to Register.
+Users select their role — Contractor or Worker — using a toggle, then enter their credentials to sign in.
+The sign-in card includes a role toggle, username field, password field, a primary Log In button, and a secondary Create New Account button.
+Below the card, platform stats are displayed — 2,400+ workers, 380+ contractors, and ₹4.2Cr wages processed.

 ### Register Page
 Multi-field registration form with a Worker / Contractor toggle.
 Worker form captures name, ID, daily rate, skill level, work type, shift details, location, advance taken, and emergency contact.
 Contractor form captures company name, GST ID, service type, workers required, wage offered, and work description.
 Includes custom dropdown and date picker components.